metaverseosaru/ERC721EthPrice/README.md

 - OpenZeppelin 0.4.5

 Some things to taken into your considerations
 - No unit test written yet.
 This is only made for recreational purposes.
+Please use the code on your own responsibility.
 - The contract currently uses the Chainlink Eth-USDT feed.
 It is a view function that we can call for free, but there is no gurantee that it will stay that way.

 DM @metaverseosaru or @osaru_lab on Twitter for questions.